 Integrity Under Pressure

-1 Samuel 24; 26
+Primary Text: 1 Samuel 24; 26

 What do you do when you finally have the power to strike back and everyone around you says you should?
 David is given two clear opportunities to end his suffering by taking Saul’s life, yet he chooses restraint over revenge and worships God by waiting on His timing.
 This message reveals that true integrity is not proven in moments of ease, but in seasons of injustice and prolonged pressure.
 David leaves room for God’s justice and refuses to take into his own hands what God has promised to do.
 His posture points us to Jesus, who entrusted Himself to the Father, absorbed insult without retaliation, and opened the way for forgiveness and reconciliation at the cross.
 We are invited to pause and pray when wronged, bless those who oppose us, and trust that God is at work even when justice feels delayed.

-Living in Your Calling
+Living In Your Calling

-2 Samuel 2:1–4; 3:1; 5:1–10
+Primary Text: 2 Samuel 5:1–10

 The Beauty of His Presence

-2 Samuel 6; 1 Chronicles 15–16
+Primary Text: 2 Samuel 6; 1 Chronicles 15–16

 What if the greatest treasure God wants to give His people is not success, security, or strength but His presence?
 King David reorders the life of the nation around the presence of God as the ark is brought into Jerusalem with reverence and overflowing joy.
 This moment reveals a God who is both holy and near, inviting His people to approach Him with purity of heart and wholehearted worship.
 David’s unrestrained praise reminds us that worship is not about performance, but about delighting in the presence of the King of glory.
 This story points us to Jesus, the true meeting place between God and humanity, who fills us with His Spirit so that we carry God’s presence wherever we go.
 We are invited to draw close to Jesus, serve Him with humility, and rediscover the joy of a life centered on His presence.